lucpizz/Password-Generator/README.md

     - Most website authentication mechanisms require both alpha (upper or lower case) and numeric characters
-    - The program uses checkbox versus browser pop-ups for easy of use and simplified UX
+    - The program uses checkboxes versus browser pop-ups for "easy of use" and simplified UX
     - Provided the option to enter password length (range 8 to 128 characters)
     - Provided the options for lowercase and uppercase letters, numbers, and special characters